quyvu01/OfX/README.md

 Registers assemblies that contain the attributes, used by OfX for data mapping.

-The Attribute should be inherited from `OfXAttribute` will be scanned!
+The Attribute should be inherited from `OfXAttribute` and will be scanned!

 Parameters:
 `Assembly`: The assembly containing the (OfX) attributes.